-The five-day course includes modules covering rider improvement, rider analysis, progressions for level three and four students, class handling and safety on all-mountain terrain.
-Candidates’ riding is continually assessed during the first four days with key requirements being: Riding all groomed and off-piste terrain with good flow and style, forwards and switch skidded turn demonstrations, carving demonstrations, and freestyle demonstrations (aerial awareness on small park jumps, nose rolls, 180s, board slide and a press, on a box).
+The six-day course includes modules covering rider improvement, rider analysis, progressions for intermediate students, class handling and safety on all-mountain terrain.
+Candidates’ riding is continually assessed during the first five days with key requirements being: Riding all groomed and off-piste terrain with good flow and style, forwards and switch skidded turn demonstrations, carving demonstrations, and freestyle demonstrations (aerial awareness on small park jumps, nose rolls, 180s, board slide and a press, on a box).

 Candidates’ instructing is assessed during a 30-minute teaching presentation to other members of their group, presenting intermediate teaching content from the SBINZ manual (anything marked with a blue square).